Middle colic artery: Variation

 An accessory middle colic artery in encountered in 10-20% of individuals.
 The accessory artery may arise from the superior mesenteric artery proximal to the middle colic artery proper, and from the abdominal aorta, inferior mesenteric artery, dorsal pancreatic artery, hepatic artery proper, or left colic artery.
+An accessory middle colic directly originated from the superior mesenteric artery occurred in 18% of individuals.